Grants and other support

 1) Warm Home Discount

 This gives qualifying households £150 towards your energy costs.
-The scheme changed in 2022/23 and payments should now be made automatically.
-There are two eligible groups:
+The scheme is changing again in winter 25/26 and the following groups will qualify:

 a) Those who receive Pension Credit Guarantee